 Native

-Native games refer to games that specifically target Linux, and these games do not require any form of emulation or middleware to run.
+Native games refer to games that specifically target Linux, and these games do not require any form of emulation or Middleware to run.

 Not all games native to Linux are FOSS (free, as in freedom, open-source software) or free (as in gratis).